erushinj/moon-alarmingly-streamlined-spawngroups/README.md

 ### For modders:

 - Mod has global name `ASS` and uses similar names in added hooks and menu-related things
+- Mods sets field `ASS.been_there_fucked_that = true` once scripts start running - check for this if checking if the mod is doing its thing
 - Hooks into `lib/managers/group_ai_states/groupaistatebase`, `lib/managers/mission/elementspawnenemydummy`, `lib/managers/mission/elementjobstagealternative`, `lib/managers/skirmishmanager`, `lib/modifiers/modifierdozermedic`, `lib/modifiers/modifierdozerminigun`, `lib/modifiers/modifierskulldozers`, `lib/tweak_data/groupaitweakdata`, `lib/tweak_data/skirmishtweakdata`, `lib/units/enemies/cop/copbase`
 - Has priority 0